Zebebles/discordjs-bot-framework/README.md

  ***(note: all of the methods/properties attatched to client can be called from anything that links to client in the discord.js library)***

 `Client.Prefix`: The bots prefix.

-\n `Client.Name` : The bots name.
+`Client.Name` : The bots name.

 `Client.Author[read only]` : The authors discord ID, string.

 `Client.Token[read only]` : The clients token used to log in, string.

 `Client.CommandsDir` : The commands directory, string.

-`Client.getHelp(message)` : gets a help message based on your command triggers and descriptions `Client.Commands` : gets an array of commands from the client, array of Commands.
+`Client.getHelp(message)` : gets a help message based on your command triggers and descriptions.

+`Client.Commands` : gets an array of commands from the client, array of Commands.

 `Command.run(message)` : runs the command (this is done automatically by the framework when one of the triggers is sent in a message.

 `Command.areYou(string)` : check if the command's name or triggers match the string, returns a boolean.

 `Command.Name`: name of the command.

 `Command.Triggers` : an array of the commands triggers.

 `Command.OwnerOnly` : if the command is OwnerOnly, returns boolean.

 `Command.GuildOnly` : If the command is GuildOnly, returns boolean.

 `Command.Group` : The group of the command, string.

 `Command.Description` : The commands description.

 ## Credits: